 About the Conference

-The International History of Public Relations Conference is organised by the Public Relations Research Group of the Institute for Media & Communication Research in Bournemouth University’s Media School.
+The International History of Public Relations Conference is organised by the Public Relations Research Group in Bournemouth University’s Media School.
 It is an annual opportunity for scholars, historians and interested practitioners from around the world to meet, hear papers and discuss the history of public relations.

 At the first conference 34 peer-reviewed papers were presented by speakers from 13 countries.
 The keynote speakers were leading public relations historians Dr Karen Miller Russell, University of Georgia, and Dr Jacquie L’Etang, (then) University of Stirling.
 A selection of conference papers were published in a special issue of the Journal of Communication Management, Vol 15, No 3, 2011.